zen0wu/topcoder-greed/README.md

 Downloads
 ---------

-Due to the shutdown of Github's Downloads page, the package cannot be downloaded here.
-I'll find a way.
+The latest version has been put into the `dist` directory in the repository, get it [here](https://github.com/shivawu/topcoder-greed/raw/master/dist/greed-1.3a.jar)!

-For now, just go to the original [download](https://github.com/shivawu/topcoder-greed/downloads) page(will be removed several days ago).
+For previous versions, go to Github's original [download page](https://github.com/shivawu/topcoder-greed/downloads).

 Release Note
 ------------
+#### 1.3a
+* Major template bug fix , thanks to @ashashwat

 #### 1.3

 * unit test code generation for C#(NUnit) and Java(JUnit), thanks to @tomtung